 Yoko Films: Film No. 5 – Smile

-Film No. 5 was filmed in the garden of Kenwood (John’s house) with a real-time soundtrack of chirping birds and airplanes.
-This gives the illusion that the visuals are also at normal speed.
+Film No. 5 was filmed in the garden of Kenwood (John’s house) with a soundtrack which John composed consisting of chirping birds, weird noises and airplanes.
+This somehow gives the illusion that the visuals are at normal speed.

 The image is seemingly still, until you eventually notice the upturning of John’s lips, and at the end, a smile.
 It is said that half of the audience walked out by the halfway point at the premier.
 Imagine if it was Yoko’s originally intended length of five hours!)

 “The idea of the film won’t really be dug for another fifty or a hundred years probably.
 That’s what it’s all about.
 I just happen to be that face.”